See also my recent essay,

 PHOTO ABOVE RIGHT: At the Lincoln Memorial during ongoing protests against police brutality and the death of George Floyd.
 (Win Mcnamee/Getty Images)

 The essay below was written on the evening of January 6, lightly edited on the morning of Jan.
 7. A few additions were made on Jan 12 to reflect some recent disclosures about the Jan 6 assault, and those changes are shown in bold-face below.
+Of course these reflections will soon be dated as more knowledge comes to the fore.
+Of course, now, many months later I would have much more to say and say differently, but I thought I’d keep this for the historical record.

 You saw today the national spotlight fall on Trump’s white mob attack on the U.S. Capitol.
 As we close one semester now and are planning the next, I’ve heard from several of you about the attack, one of you referencing it as “a freakin’ day.”
 In many ways it is still too early to know all that happened at the Capitol today and also premature to be confident in knowledge about what is happening among power-holders.
 Let me try here some early thoughts.